UK manufacturing activity index PMI. See what the "PMI Index" is in other dictionaries. Euro Area PMI chart

 5. The relationship between PMI, its components, and other indicators calculated by official government bodies.

-4. Predicting the state of the business cycle from the components of the NAPM report. provides a fairly complete display of the state of production.
-For example, at the exit from the recession phase, one should expect that the growth of the new orders component should predetermine the growth of production.
-The improvement of the economy will cause employment growth and growth of inventories.
-With some delay, prices will begin to reflect the strengthening of the economy.
-New orders (new orders index) is also a leading indicator of weakness in the economy.
-Also, a decline in the business cycle is predicted by the employment and inventory components.
+4. Forecasting the state of the business cycle based on the components of the NAPM report. provides a fairly complete display of the state of production.
+For example, at the exit from the recession phase, one should expect that the growth of the component of new orders (new orders) should predetermine the growth of production.
+An improving economy will cause increased employment and increased inventories.
+With some delay, prices will begin to reflect the strengthening economy.
+New orders index is also a leading indicator of weakness in the economy.
+Also, a decline in the business cycle is predicted for the employment and inventories components.

-5. Relationship with other indexes: for example, the employment diffusion index is very similar to the manufacturing employment diffusion index of the Bureau of Labor Statistics.
+5. Correlation with other indices: for example, the employment diffusion index is very similar to the Bureau of Labor Statistics' manufacturing employment diffusion index.

-The US manufacturing business index (PMI) improved last month and rose unexpectedly to 57.7% from 56% a month earlier, according to the Institute for Supply Management (ISM).
+The US manufacturing purchasing managers' index (PMI) improved over the past month, unexpectedly rising to 57.7% from 56% a month earlier, data from the Institute for Supply Management (ISM) showed.

 PHOTO: EPA/DEAN LEWINS AUSTRALIA AND NEW ZEALAND OUT

-The index of business activity in the US industry (ISM Manufacturing) in February 2017 unexpectedly went up and reached 57.7% compared to 56% in January, such data is provided by the American Institute of Supply Management (ISM).
+The index of business activity in US manufacturing (ISM Manufacturing) unexpectedly increased in February 2017 and reached 57.7% compared to 56% in January, according to the American Institute of Supply Management (ISM).

-Analysts polled by Reuters expected the index to remain at its January level.
-Thus, the data cheered up the market and suggests that the market is holding business activity and the economy is gaining momentum.
+Analysts polled by Reuters expected the indicator to remain at the January level.
+Thus, the data has encouraged the market and suggests that the market business activity is holding up and the economy is picking up pace.

-The situation has also improved with consumer incomes, which increased last month by 0.4%, and spending by 0.2%.
-Analysts had expected the pair of income and expenses growth in monthly terms to increase by 0.3%.
+The situation also improved with consumer incomes, which increased last month by 0.4%, and expenses by 0.2%.
+Analysts had expected the income-expenses growth pair to increase 0.3% on a monthly basis.

-At the same time, according to the research organization Marit Economics, the index of business activity in the manufacturing sector in the US worsened in February 2017 to 54.2 points compared to 55.0 points a month earlier.
-So the indicators turned out to be lower than the forecasts of analysts who bet on 54.4 points.
+At the same time, according to the research organization Marit Economics, the index of business activity in the manufacturing sector in the United States worsened in February 2017 to 54.2 points compared to 55.0 points a month earlier.
+Thus, the indicators turned out to be lower than the forecasts of analysts, who bet on 54.4 points.

-The report states that manufacturing activity in the US is on course for expansion and development at a rapid pace.
-Although the latest recovery was slightly weaker than seen at the beginning of 2017, this largely reflected the moderation in the growth in new orders after reaching a 28-month peak in January, along with a slightly weaker increase in production volumes.
-Meanwhile, manufacturers reported a solid rise in inventory levels, driven by longer production schedules and expected improvement in customer demand.
+The report states that manufacturing activity in the US is on track to expand and develop at a rapid pace.
+Although the latest recovery was slightly weaker than seen at the start of 2017, this largely reflected moderation in new orders growth after hitting a 28-month peak in January, along with a slightly weaker increase in output.
+Meanwhile, manufacturers reported a steady rise in inventory levels, driven by larger production schedules and expected improvement in customer demand.

-As previously reported, the eurozone manufacturing PMI is at its highest in 6 years.
-The Purchasing Managers Index (PMI) in the manufacturing sector of 19 eurozone countries in February 2017 rose to 55.4 points compared to 55.2 points a month earlier, according to final data from research organization IHS Markit.
+As previously reported, the eurozone manufacturing PMI is at a 6-year high.
+The Purchasing Managers Index (PMI) in the manufacturing sector of 19 eurozone countries rose to 55.4 points in February 2017 compared to 55.2 points a month earlier, according to final data from the research organization IHS Markit.

-The figure hit a 70-month high, reflecting the biggest improvement in operating conditions in almost six years.
+The indicator hit a 70-month high, reflecting the most significant improvement in operating conditions in nearly six years.

-"Companies are clearly looking forward to continued favorable conditions.
-Firms are more optimistic about the outlook this year than at any time since the debt crisis in the region," said Chris Williamson, senior economist at IHS Markit.
-"Companies are reporting stronger demand both domestically and in export markets, with a weaker euro boosting sales."
+"Businesses clearly expect favorable conditions to continue.
+Firms are more optimistic about the outlook this year than at any time since the region's debt crisis," said Chris Williamson, senior economist at IHS Markit.
+"Companies are reporting stronger demand both domestically and in export markets, with the weakening euro supporting sales growth."

 EPA/RUNGROJ YONGRIT

-Greece continues to show a decline in manufacturing activity, while in other countries there is a positive trend.
-At the same time, the Netherlands, Austria and Germany recorded the highest growth in manufacturing PMI, Williamson said.
+Greece continues to show a decline in manufacturing activity, while other countries are showing positive dynamics.
+At the same time, the Netherlands, Austria and Germany recorded the maximum growth in manufacturing PMI, Williamson said.

-The indicator of activity in the manufacturing sector in Germany rose from 56.4 points in January to 56.8 points in February.
-The indicator reached its highest level since May 2011.
+An indicator of activity in the German manufacturing sector rose from 56.4 points in January to 56.8 points in February.
+The indicator reached its maximum since May 2011.

-France's manufacturing PMI dropped from 53.6 to 52.2 last month.
-The index reached its lowest level in three months.
+France's manufacturing PMI fell from 53.6 to 52.2 last month.
+The indicator reached its lowest level in three months.

-Meanwhile, Italy's manufacturing PMI rose from 53 to 55, the highest since December 2015.
+Meanwhile, the Italian manufacturing PMI rose from 53 to 55 points, reaching its highest level since December 2015.

-Spain's manufacturing PMI was 54.8 in February compared to 55.6 a month earlier.
-Despite the decline, the indicator continues to show a significant improvement in operating conditions in the manufacturing sector in Spain.
+Spain's manufacturing PMI stood at 54.8 in February, down from 55.6 the month before.
+Despite the decline, the indicator continues to demonstrate a significant improvement in operating conditions in the Spanish manufacturing sector.

-At the same time, the indicator of activity in the manufacturing sector of Greece rose from 46.6 points in January to 47.7 points in February.
-PMI showed a decrease in business activity in the country's manufacturing sector for the sixth month in a row, although the pace of decline was lower than in the previous month.
+At the same time, the indicator of activity in the Greek manufacturing sector increased from 46.6 points in January to 47.7 points in February.
+The PMI showed a decline in business activity in the country's manufacturing sector for the sixth month in a row, although the rate of decline was lower than the previous month.

-The data on the Russian market was also released today, the PMI index of the manufacturing industries of Russia in February fell to 52.5 points compared to 54.7 points in January, according to IHS Marit data.
+Today, data was also released on the Russian market; the PMI index of Russian manufacturing industries dropped to 52.5 points in February compared to 54.7 points in January, according to IHS Marit data.

-Thus, Russia's manufacturing PMI reached a 4-month low last month, but continued to indicate a significant improvement in market conditions relative to the long-term average.
+Thus, Russia's manufacturing PMI hit a 4-month low last month, but continued to indicate a significant improvement in market conditions relative to the long-term average.

 An indicator below 50 points reflects a decrease in activity, above - an increase in activity.